 Download Video [39MB]

 Watch other Export Market Destination videos.

-Canada is a highly receptive, open, and transparent market for U.S. products and services, with Canadians spending more than 60 percent of their disposable income on U.S. goods and services.
+In most industry sectors, Canada is a highly receptive, open, and transparent market for U.S. products and services, with Canadians spending more than 60 percent of their disposable income on U.S. goods and services.
 The nations share a similar lifestyle, engendering a certain level of cultural familiarity; Americans and Canadians “speak” the same language, literally and figuratively.
-Canada’s two official languages are English and French; however, English is almost universally spoken, facilitating business communication.
+Canada’s two official languages are English and French; however, English is almost universally spoken.

 Canada Trade Development and Promotion